petedejoy/documentation/v2/clickstream/destinations/doubleclick-floodlight.md

 If you want to pass in specific track events to Doubleclick, you can do so within the Events section in the Advanced tab.
 Simply specify the name of the event exactly as it is sent to Astronomer and the corresponding Type and CAT values for the Activity Group in DoubleClick.

+In the past, we've seen Floodlight tags that look something like this:

 ```
 Start of DoubleClick Floodlight Tag: Please do not remove